 Turn Silent Students Into Active Students

 Silent students may not be causing any problems but they are not engaged and they are not learning at the level at which they could.
 Silent students often think they are not important to your class or your school.
 They may be insecure.
-Help build these students’ confidence in a positive nonthreatening environment.
+Use these tips and techniques to help build students’ confidence in a positive nonthreatening environment.

-Do you have more tips to involve all students and increase student engagement?
+Using these tips, you can involve all students and increase engagement.
+Do you have more tips for increasing engagement?
 Leave a comment below.